SETL-Framework/setl/README.md

   - Cassandra
   - DynamoDB

-To read/write data from/to AWS S3 (or similar services of other cloud providers), you should include the corresponding hadoop library in your project.
+To read/write data from/to AWS S3 (or other storage services), you should include the corresponding hadoop library in your project.

 For example